agentic-profile/agentic-profile-a2a/README.md

 The SDK sourcecode has the following:

 - agents/
-    - coder/ - An A2A programming assistant/agent
+    - coder/ - An A2A programming assistant/agent using Gemini (Gemini API key required)
-    - eliza/ - The classic Eliza therapist
+    - eliza - The classic Eliza therapist
-- storage/ - In Memory implementation of the storage interface
+- storage/ - In Memory and Redis implementations of the storage interface
 - app - Demonstration multi-agent multi-tenant service
 - routes - Provides useful endpoints like /status and /storage for debugging

 The root directory contains:

-- index.local.ts - A demonstration of an A2A server with globally unique user and business scoped agent ids, and universal authentication
+- index.local.ts - A demonstration of a locally running A2A server with globally unique user and business scoped agent ids, and universal authentication
 - index.js - An AWS Lambda ready server entry point.
 See the deploy.sh script for example usage